 Please copy and complete for each quarter of each year for the permit term.
 Permittee may sample more frequently and record any additional results.
 Attach any additional pages as necessary.

-Attachment F. pH-Dependent Ammonia Objectives with Dilution.
+Attachment F: pH-Dependent and Temperature-Dependent Ammonia Objectives

 Table 6.
 Temperature and pH-Dependent Values of the CCC (Chronic Criterion Magnitude).